orcfax/docs/docs/coop/coop.md

 the publication and consumption of off-chain data by smart contracts on the Cardano blockchain.

-COOP is free and open-source and can be implemented by other service providers to implement their own oracle solution.
+COOP is free and open-source and can be implemented by other projects to architect their own Cardano oracle feeds.

 ## Objective
 The primary goal of the COOP is to define a protocol for consuming authenticated